 The Conference of the Parties (COP) is the governing body of the Minamata Convention on Mercury.
-Through the decisions taken at its meetings, the COP advances the implementation of the Convention and keeps implementation under continuous review.
+Through the decisions taken at its meetings, the COP advances the implementation of the Convention and keeps implementation under continuous review and evaluation.
 The COP is supported in its work by a Bureau, consisting of a President and nine Vice-Presidents, one of whom acts as Rapporteur.
-Since COP2, Bureau members commence their term at the closure of the meeting at which they are elected until the closure of the following ordinary meeting of the COP.
+Since COP-2, Bureau members commence their term at the closure of the meeting at which they are elected and remain in office until the closure of the following ordinary meeting of the COP.
 Each of the five UN regional groups is represented by two Bureau members, elected from among the representatives of the parties present at the meeting.